Operation Priboi: Assembly of operative teams

-Round up of families
+Roundup of families

 On average, each operative team was assigned three to four specific families they needed to deport.
 After locating the assigned farm, the team was to search the premises, identify all residents, and complete their files.
 The families were allowed to pack some of their personal belongings (clothes, dishes, agricultural tools, domestic utensils) and food.
 Official instructions allotted up to 1500 kg per family, but many did not pack sufficient supplies as they were given little time, were disoriented by the situation, or did not have their items with them.
 Property left behind was transferred to kolkhozes or sold to cover state expenses.
 Where available, the ownership of real estate and land was restored to the deportees and their heirs after the dissolution of the Soviet Union.
 Unlike the June deportation in 1941, the families deported in 1949 were not separated.
-People were transported to the train stations by various means – horse carts, trucks, or cargo ships (from Estonian islands of Saaremaa and Hiiumaa).
+People were transported to the train stations by various means—horse carts, trucks, or cargo ships (from the Estonian islands of Saaremaa and Hiiumaa).

 As the people had already experienced mass deportations, they knew the signs (such as arrival of fresh troops and vehicles) and attempted to hide.
-Therefore, the Soviets set up ambushes, tracked down and interrogated relatives, carried out mass identity documents checks, etc. Against regulations, MGB operatives would deliver children without parents to the train stations hoping that the parents would voluntarily show up.
+Therefore, the Soviets set up ambushes, tracked down and interrogated relatives, and carried out mass identity documents checks, among other measures.
+Against regulations, MGB operatives would deliver children without parents to the train stations hoping that the parents would voluntarily show up.
 Not all fugitives were caught by such measures and later, in Lithuania, smaller actions and deportations were organized to locate those that escaped the first Operation Priboi in March.